CDCgov/phdi/README.md

 Every building block has a FHIR counterpart that works well with FHIR bundles as inputs.
 The generic version is used for all other non-FHIR inputs.

-For further information on the tutorial: [Geo Spatial Tutorial](tutorials/geospatial-tutorial.md)
+For further information on the tutorial: [Geospatial Tutorial](tutorials/geospatial-tutorial.md)

 ## Overview